Apig-Sharbo/dotfiles/README.md

-pamixer  |  is a command-line audio interface maim  |  can take quick screenshots at your request unar  |  extracts compressed files with multiple formats xclip  |  allows for copying and pasting from the command line youtube-dl  |  can download any YouTube video (or playlist or channel) when given the link zathura  |  is a pdf viewer with vim-like bindings
+pamixer  |  is a command-line audio interface maim  |  can take quick screenshots at your request unar  |  extracts compressed files with multiple formats zip  |  is a Compressor/archiver for creating and modifying zipfiles xclip  |  allows for copying and pasting from the command line youtube-dl  |  can download any YouTube video (or playlist or channel) when given the link zathura  |  is a pdf viewer with vim-like bindings